janjiralakirankumar/DevOpsEssentials/README.md

 # DevOps Essentials Lab Cheat Sheet
-### DevOps Essentials Labs Pre-requisites
+### DevOps Essentials Lab Pre-requisites
-1. Basic understanding of Linux Commands.
+1. Basic understanding of Linux commands,
-2. Basic knowledge of a Cloud platform such as AWS.
+2. Basic knowledge of a Cloud platform such as AWS,
-3. Good to have AWS-Free Tier Account for Practice.
+3. It's good to have an AWS-Free Tier Account for Practice.

 ### Table of Contents
 * [Lab 1: Use terraform to setup the docker server and jenkins server for CICD Lab](https://github.com/janjiralakirankumar/DevOpsEssentials/blob/master/DevOps%20E-E.md#lab-1-use-terraform-to-setup-the-docker-server-and-jenkins-server-for-cicd-lab)